Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Introduction

-Over the last few decades, various iterative methods---mostly first-order methods---have been proposed in the literature for solving saddle point problems.
+Various iterative methods---mostly first-order---have been proposed in the literature for solving saddle point problems.
 In particular, we will focus on optimistic methods, whose idea was first introduced by Popov \cite{Popov1980} and have gained much attention recently in the machine learning community \cite{Chiang2012,Rakhlin2013,Daskalakis2018,Liang2019,gidel2018a,Peng2020}.
-For constrained smooth strongly-convex strongly-concave problems (where $f$ is smooth and strongly-convex-strongly-concave), the result in \cite{gidel2018a} showed that the Popov's method converges linearly and finds an $\epsilon$-accurate solution with an iteration complexity bound of $\bigO(\kappa_1\log(1/\epsilon))$, where $\kappa_1$ is the first-order condition number we shall define in Section~\ref{subsec:related_work}.
-Moreover, a variant of the Popov's method proposed in \cite{Malitsky2020} for monotone inclusion problems is proved to achieve the same complexity bound in the more general composite setting.
-For unconstrained smooth convex-concave problems, the Popov's method, also more commonly known as the optimistic gradient descent-ascent (OGDA) method, is shown to achieve the complexity bound of $\bigO(1/\epsilon)$ in terms of the primal-dual gap \cite{Mokhtari2020}.
-This makes the first-order optimistic method an attractive alternative to the classical extragradient method \cite{Korpelevich1976,Nemirovski2004}, since it only requires one gradient computation (instead of two) per iteration while enjoying the same convergence rates.
+For constrained smooth strongly-convex strongly-concave problems (where $f$ is smooth and strongly-convex-strongly-concave), the result in \cite{gidel2018a} showed that Popov's method converges linearly and finds an $\epsilon$-accurate solution with an iteration complexity bound of $\bigO(\kappa_1\log(1/\epsilon))$, where $\kappa_1$ is the condition number we shall define in Section~\ref{subsec:related_work}.
+Moreover, a variant of Popov's method proposed in \cite{Malitsky2020} for monotone inclusion problems is proved to achieve the same complexity bound in the more general composite setting.
+For unconstrained smooth convex-concave problems, Popov's method, also more commonly known as the optimistic gradient descent-ascent (OGDA) method, is shown to achieve the complexity bound of $\bigO(1/\epsilon)$ in terms of the primal-dual gap \cite{Mokhtari2020}.